jtod/Sigma16/docs/src/userguide/userguide.md

 * Sometimes an instruction is written in assembly language with a field omitted which exists in the machine language code but is ignored.
-For example, the instruction *inv R1,R2* generates an RRR instruction, but the third operand field is omitted because the invert function takes only one operand, not two.
+For example, the instruction *cmp R1,R2* generates an RRR instruction, but the third operand field is omitted because the instruction requires only one operand, not two.
+The assembler sets the unused operand to 0, but the machine ignores it.
+This is called a "don't care" field in the instruction.

 * Sometimes two instructions look the same in assembly language but use different machine language instruction formats.
 For example,